das Eichhörnchen – the squirrel / Image via Pixabay

 See also: German pronunciation course in the shop

-Plan B: Practise pronunciation on your own with courses
+Plan B: Practice German pronunciation on your own with courses

 The best option is to hire a native German, not necessarily a tutor, whom you hire to converse and to correct your pronunciation.
 But at times, money is short or there’s simply no native speaker available.
 In these cases, you need a plan B.

 While quite a few software- / web-based German courses come with some sort of voice recognition, these are either quite costly and would make a tutor seem priceworthy (Rosetta Stone) or simply do not work at all (Duolingo).
 But luckily there is the app store that holds high quality software for small prices like the Nemo German App here.
 Or you might give our German pronunciation course with 12 short and comprehensive videos a try.

 The benefits of Nemo German

 While the vocabulary is put together rather randomly, at least organized in categories but not consistently like e.g. in form of an ongoing story, the audio-studio that is integrated is sweet.

 It will presented flash cards to you with content that you have selected before.

 You then have the option to record what you see and after that compare it to a native speaker.
 Unfortunately you do not hear the native speaker BEFORE you record your own version but only AFTER you have already read out loud what was written on that flash card.
 But after you have recorded it once, you have the option to re-record it and get a better grip on how well you have done as now you have got a real sandwich.